Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Variants of CSA

 Fig.~\ref{fig:frameless} illustrates the asymptotic performance of frameless ALOHA, showing the probability of packet recovery, expected throughput and expected recovery delay of recovered packets, as functions of the number of elapsed slots vs the number of active users $M / N_{\mathsf a}$.
-The slot-access probability in the example is set to $3.1 / N_{\mathsf a}$, the value that maximizes the expected asymptotic throughput \cite{SPV2012}.
-It is seen that the probability of packet recovery increases slowly in the beginning, but rises steeply for some critical value of $M / N_{\mathsf a}$.
+The slot-access probability in the example is set to $3.1 / N_{\mathsf a}$, a value that maximises the expected throughput \cite{SPV2012}.
+It is seen that the probability of packet recovery at first increases slowly and then rises steeply for some critical value of $M / N_{\mathsf a}$.
 The same behavior is also observed in iterative BP erasure-decoding of rateless codes.
-The critical $M / N_{\mathsf a}$ actually defines the (expected) asymptotically optimal length of the contention process with respect to the throughput maximization, as could observed in Fig.~\ref{fig:frameless}.
-Finally, the expected recovery delay for recovered packets shows linear increase until the critical $M / N_{\mathsf a}$.
+The critical $M / N_{\mathsf a}$ actually defines the (expected) asymptotically optimal length of the contention period with respect to the throughput maximization, also observed in Fig.~\ref{fig:frameless}.
+Finally, the expected recovery delay for recovered packets increases linearly until the critical $M / N_{\mathsf a}$.
 Although this behavior seems favorable, one should take into account that most of the packets are actually not recovered and thus do not contribute to the calculation of the delay.
-After critical $M / N_{\mathsf a}$, most of the packets become recovered and the expected recovery delay practically saturates.
+After critical $M / N_{\mathsf a}$, most of the packets become recovered and the delay saturates.